Crews search for missing cruise traveler in Gulf of Mexico

-NEW ORLEANS (AP) — The U.S. Coast Guard is searching for a cruise ship passenger who is missing in the Gulf of Mexico.
+NEW ORLEANS (AP) — The U.S. Coast Guard is searching for a cruise ship passenger who jumped from her balcony into the sea and is missing in the Gulf of Mexico, authorities said.

 Coast Guard officials said Thursday that an airplane is conducting search patterns off the coast.